Hello, I'm Jerome

 Today, I continue to carry those values forward.
 I still find joy in making things—whether that’s animating a complex scene, sketching with my kids, or building something useful with whatever’s on hand.
 My wife and children are the heart of everything I do.
 My upbringing and growing family inspire me to be present, to think generationally, and to use my work to build a legacy of creativity, character, and service.

 I find great joy in challenging myself, both professionally and recreationally.
-I thrive in high-pressure situations, approaching problems with a calm and present mindset.
 Tree work has been a constant in my life, joining my uncle and father on jobs as a kid and now performing that work as an adult.
-It's made me comfortable with the uncomfortable and it has influenced the way I approach every challenge.
+It's made me comfortable with the uncomfortable and it has influenced the way I approach every obstacle.

 My Artistic Journey

-Like most toddlers, my early art resembled cave drawings.
-But before long, my father began sitting with my older brother and me (later joined by our younger brother), teaching us drawing techniques and principles that helped us translate the images in our minds onto paper.
-Throughout elementary school, my brothers and I entered art contests, earning top placements at local, district, and even state levels.
+My earliest memories of art begin with my father sitting beside my brothers and me, teaching us drawing techniques and core principles that helped us translate the images in our minds onto paper.
+Throughout elementary school, we entered art contests and earned top placements at the local, district, and state levels.

 By the time I reached middle school, digital art tools like drawing tablets, Photoshop, and Flash were becoming more accessible.
 At 13, I got my hands on a copy of Macromedia Flash and began learning the basics of animation and vector art.
-Once I started using it as a creative tool, I quickly discovered the magic of CMD+Z, the fill-bucket, and other features that opened a new era of creative expression for me.
+I quickly discovered the magic of CMD+Z, the fill-bucket, and other features that opened a new era of creative expression for me.
 I began sharing my work online, connecting with artist communities, and learning from others through conversations and feedback.

 UNiRilla.
 Macromedia Flash 2004